Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 ## AlmaLinux vs Debian on Water-Ice MD and Ab-initio Siesta ##

-We test the linux operating systems, AlmaLinux-9 and Debian-12.
+We have tested the linux operating systems of AlmaLinux-9 and Debian-12.
-They run quite well in normal operations, but some errors appear in AlmaLinux while Debian turns with success as shown below.
+They run quite well in normal operations, but some errors will appear in AlmaLinux while Debian turns with success, as shown below.

+### Tests of AlmaLinux vs Debian OS ###

-After the end of CentOS 7 terminated in May 2024, we downloaded the AlmaLinux-9 on the laptop PC.
-That OS is AlmaLinux-9.4-x86_64-dvd.iso of 10 GB memory [1].
+After CentOS 7 was terminated in May 2024, our choice was AlmaLinux or Debian OS.
-The actual installation time was 15 minutes, which was rebooted for the windows-linux machine.
+At the first choice, we downloaded the AlmaLinux-9 OS on the laptop PC, with AlmaLinux-9.4-x86_64-dvd.iso of 10 GB memory [1].
+The installation time was actually 15 minutes, which was rebooted for the windows-linux machine.
+The second choice was Debian 12 in November 2024, and similar softwares were installed.

-At the first time, we opened the gcc-gfotran (Fortran) by typing $ gfortran -V, which was necessary on AlmaLinux-9.
+At AlmaLinux OS, we opened the gcc-gfotran (Fortran) by typing $ gfortran -V, which was necessary for physicists.
 We also typed $ pip3 -V to open the python3-pip software.
-The MPI of mpich-4 was downloaded from the source site, and was installed.
+The MPI mpich-4 was downloaded from the source site and installed.

-For Debian 12 OS, it was installed by iso USB memory.
-The choice softwares such as gcc, make, mpich, and fftw3 were installed by one by one because they were necessary.
-They were simply named of labels like gcc instead of gcc-12-... in AlmaLinux.
+For Debian 12 OS, softwares such as gcc, make, mpich, and fftw3 were installed but must call the softwares by one-by-one basis.
+But, their label names was simply called gcc, etc. instead of the names of gcc-12-... in the AlmaLinux case.
-The 1500 softwares were installed at initial update.
+The 1500 softwares were installed at the initial update.

-The classic water and ice MD [2] and the ab-initio Siesta-4.1 code [3] were tested for AlmaLinux and Debian.
+The classic water and ice MD [2] and the ab-initio Siesta-4.1 code [3] were tested for AlmaLinux and Debian OS.

 ### Classic MD ###